chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

      chef-automate status
     ```

 1. Post Deployment, you can run the verification command

     ```bash
-     chef-automate verfiy
+     chef-automate verify
     ```

 1. Get the cluster Info

     ```bash
      chef-automate info
     ```

 1. After the deployment is completed.
-To view the automate UI, run the command `chef-automate info`, and you will get the `automate_url`.
+To view the Automate UI, run the command `chef-automate info`, and you will get the `automate_url`.
 If you want to change the FQDN URL from the load balancer URL to some other FQDN URL, then use the below template.

 - Create a file `a2.fqdn.toml`